 If you’re not a fan of ginger – omit it from the base and filing, and increase the vanilla in the filling to 1 teaspoon.

-- 2 cups (350gms) pitted Evans sour cherries, fresh or frozen (or substitute with with fresh or frozen raspberries) – use slightly heaped cupfuls if frozen.
+- 2 cups (350gms) pitted Evans sour cherries, fresh or frozen (or substitute with fresh or frozen raspberries) – use slightly heaped cupfuls if frozen.

 - 1 teaspoon grated fresh ginger (or ½ teaspoon ground dried ginger)